ogeno/abduco-dmenu/README.md

 `abduco-dmenu.sh` is a simple bash script which let you choose and reattach `abduco` sessions via `dmenu`.

+Look also at [ogeno/oneliners](https://github.com/ogeno/oneliners.git) for other, minimalist version.

 ## Optoons

 You can pass any `dmenu` options on the commandline.